How many coats of paint do I need?

 The decision rubric

-- Always two coats is the right starting answer for any color change on a sound surface.
+- Two coats: the right starting answer for any color change on a sound surface.

-- Three coats when going dark over light, light over dark, or applying any saturated color.
+- Three coats: going dark over light, light over dark, or applying any saturated color.

-- One coat only for same-color refresh with a paint-and-primer-in-one product on a clean surface.
+- One coat: only a same-color refresh with a paint-and-primer-in-one on a clean surface.

-- Tinted primer can drop a three-coat job to two coats for deep color changes.
+- Tinted primer: can drop a three-coat job to two on a deep color change.

 Why budget paint needs more coats

-Cheaper paints have lower binder and pigment content, so each coat covers less.
-The "save by buying budget paint" math usually doesn't work — you spend the savings on the third coat.
-Premium paint at one or two coats often beats budget paint at three on total cost and time.
+Cheaper paints carry lower binder and pigment content, so each coat hides less.
+The save-by- buying-budget-paint math usually does not work out, you spend the savings on the third coat and the extra labor.
+Premium paint at one or two coats often beats budget paint at three on total cost and time, and gives a more even finish.